tboox/tboox.github.io/_posts/xmake/2016-07-22-how-to-compile-on-cross-toolchains.markdown

 ---
 layout: post
-title: "How to complie project using the cross toolchains"
+title: "How to complie project using the cross-toolchains"
-tags: xmake lua 交叉编译
+tags: xmake lua cross-toolchains cross-compiling
 categories: xmake
 ---